SmartBear/ready-msazure-plugin/README.md

 Installation
 ------------

 Install the plugin via the integrated Plugin Repository available via the Plugin Manager in Ready!
-API 1.X
+API 1.3 and newer

 Build it yourself